tscholze/powershell-github-issue-blogger/README.md

 4. Run the script
 5. Visit your published app at `https://<user>.github.io/<repo>/`

+## Using GitHub Actions
+On each Issue opened event, the GitHub Action will trigger a script run which updates the repository with newly generated files.

+**Caution**
+Sometimes the refresh rate of RSSHub is slower than you create new issues.
+If this happens wait an hour and rerun the action by hand using the *Actions* tab item in the GitHub's repository page.

 ## Folder structure
 - `templates/` contains all required template files with embedded placeholders
-- `docs` will be filled populated with the generated files
+- `docs/` will be filled populated with the generated files
+- `.github/workflows` contains the GitHub Action script

 ## Sample
 Check the issues of this repository, you will see that these are the same as in the rendered demo blog [at the repository's GitHub page.](https://tscholze.github.io/powershell-github-issue-blogger/)